Plant density: Definition and concepts

 Plant density is defined as the number of plants present per unit area of ground.
 In nature, plant densities can be especially high when seeds present in a seed bank germinate after winter, or in a forest understory after a tree fall opens a gap in the canopy.
 Due to competition for light, nutrients and water, individual plants will not be able to take up all resources that are required for optimal growth.
 This indicates that plant density not only depends on the space available to grow but it is also determined by the amount of resources available.
 Especially in the case of light, smaller plants will take up fewer resources than bigger plants, even less than would be expected on the basis of their size differences.
 As plant density increases it will affect the structure of the plant as well as the developmental patterns of the plant.
-This is called 'asymmetric competition' and will cause some subordinate plants to die off, in a process that has been named 'self-thinning'.
+This is called asymmetric competition, and will cause some subordinate plants to die off in a process that has been named 'self-thinning'.
 The remaining plants perform better as fewer plants will now compete for resources.
 A key factor in agronomy and forestry is plant population density, which provides an experimental approach for better understanding plant-plant competition.

 Monostands

 Effect of plant density on (a) total shoot mass and (b) seed mass per unit ground area.
 Schematised figure, inspired a.o. by experiments with maize by Li et al. (2015).

 Many of the processes related to plant density can well be studied in monocultures of even-aged individuals that are sown or planted at the same time.
 These can be referred to as 'monostands' and are often studied in the context of agricultural, horticultural or silvicultural questions.
 However, they are also highly relevant in ecology.
 In general, the total above-ground biomass of a monostand increases with increasing density, up to the point where the biomass saturates.
 This is what has been dubbed 'constant final yield', and refers to the total plant biomass per unit ground area.
-Seed production per ground area is not constant, but often declines with density after total biomass per ground area reached its maximum value.
+Seed production per ground area is not constant, but often declines with density after total biomass per ground area reaches its maximum value.